OK, let’s start with the basics. What’s the difference between subtitling and dubbing?

 How does dubbing work?

-Do you need to have a native speaker review dubbing as well?
+Does a native speaker need to review dubbing as well?

 What if I have several different languages to dub?
 Can one person do them all?

-Generally, no. You’ll need to hire individual voiceover talent for each language into which you want to dub.
+Generally, no. You’ll need to hire individual voice talent for each language into which you want to dub.